sargeschultz11/ContactSync/README.md

 - Creates contacts for all licensed users in the tenant
 - Updates existing contacts when user information changes
 - Removes contacts for deprovisioned users
+- **Organization-specific contact management** - Define which users serve as contacts for different groups
 - Supports exclusion lists for specific users
 - Configurable to include or exclude cloud-only users
 - Optimized performance with batch operations and fallback mechanisms